theahmadzafar/resilient-order-processing-system/readme.md

 ## Working flow

 ## API Endpoints
+  postman api collection is added for easy to import

 ### 1. Get Inventory Stocks
 Fetch all available inventory items from the inventry svc